MikeAvgeros/bay-leaf-jobs/README.md

 ## Strategy

-My Milestone Project 3, bayleafjobs, is a website will help developers find a suitable job and start their dream career or helps recruiters find top developers to help their clients' companies grow.
+My Milestone Project 3, bayleafjobs, is a website that will help developers find a suitable job and start their dream career or helps recruiters find top developers for their clients' companies.

 The purpose of this project is to create a website that allows users to create, use, read, edit and delete data.
 In particular, recruiters can create, edit and delete jobs as well as view who applied to their jobs.
-The users can also update or delete their profile.
-Developers can apply to jobs, contact recruiters as well as update or delete their profile.
+Developers can view, filter and apply to jobs as well as contact recruiters directly.
+All users can also update or delete their profile and contact the website owner.

 -   ### Site Owner Goals